nraecobb/drmellman_copy/1) Why We're Unique.md

 # (An Interactive Experience)

-It’s at this time when on your *unique* individualized Dietary Progression, that your system is seeking compatibility through immune system parameters, rules, and protocols we share with you in counsel.
+It’s at this time when on your *unique* individualized Dietary Progression that your system is seeking compatibility through immune system parameters, rules, and protocols we share with you in counsel.
 It's the integration of your Dietary Progression that connects the diagnostic foundation formulated for you.
 As you receive your "Dietary Playbook" and start with the initial orientation call, “Titled – How To Play The Game”, to your individual format reviews using an interactive downloadable app spreadsheet day to day, and educational calls specific to your diagnostic section in your “Dietary Playbook" mapping out your dietary progression to remain food-focused and stay on program.
 Dr. Leon will be your guide.

 Start to have an interactive experience on the right foods with your body.
 Most importantly understand it; your body's feedback, your immunogenic response!
 From food to food in which your immune system interacts and communicates with you, revealing your unknowns, delayed reaction patterns (if any), *Mapping Out Your Cleaning Cycles*, inflammation related to our *Scale Reactivity System*™ and building your specific list of foods that *prove compatible* to white blood cells.